-FG, WIPO Deepen Collaboration To Turn Nigeria’s Intellectual Property Into Reasonable Financial Assets
+FG, WIPO Deepen Collaboration to Turn Nigeria’s Intellectual Property Into Reasonable Financial Assets

 While mandating the Ministers of Justice, Industry, Trade and Investment and Culture, Art and Creative Economy to work out a roadmap for a robust engagement with WIPO, he pledged more relationship between Nigeria and the organisation.

-On his part, the Director-General of WIPO, Mr. Tang, noted that he was visiting Nigeria for the first time, assuring the audience that WIPO remains committed to being part of Nigeria’s growth and prosperity.
+On his part, Director-General of WIPO, Mr. Tang, noted that he was visiting Nigeria for the first time, assuring that WIPO remains committed to being part of Nigeria’s growth and prosperity.

 Tang congratulated the Tinubu administration on the National IP Strategy, expressing optimism that the nation’s IP ecosystem will continue to serve as a platform for economic empowerment and job creation.